harshw2284/My-SQL/Basics.md

-# 📚 MySQL Learning Documentation
+# Learning SQL

-This repository documents my journey of learning **SQL and MySQL**, from database fundamentals to advanced concepts and practical queries.

-The goal is to maintain organized notes, examples, and practice exercises that can serve as both a **learning reference** and a **revision guide**.
+This study guide provides a comprehensive synthesis of relational database management using SQL and MySQL.
+It covers fundamental design principles, data manipulation, and advanced querying techniques.

 ---